-Nick Bostrom first thought about AGI and lock-in in 2005, but there has been almost no work on it since.
-We're starting Formation Research to minimise lock-in risk, the outcome being reduced likelihood that humanity ends up in a lock-in in the future.
+We are Formation Research, a nonprofit startup research organisation focusing on reducing lock-in risks from AI systems.
+Nick Bostrom first thought about AI and lock-in in 2005, but there has been almost no work on it since.
+Our mission is to reduce lock-in risks by researching fundamental lock-in dynamics and implementing high-impact interventions, with a view to reducing the likelihood that humanity ends up in a lock-in in the future.

 Our vision is twofold: